cdg191/jwbox/README.md

 You will need to reference your own jw8 library and provide the appropriate key.

+We are using this code in a production environment now and appears to be stable.

-I intend to update this README more later.
+With time, I will update this README more later.
 ---

 JW Box - A JW Player LightBox